Lee01-bit/Java/README.md

 # JavaScript

+alert - used to display a alert box in your browser

+prompt- It shows a modal window with a text message, an input field for the visitor, and the buttons OK/Cancel.

+confirm - The function confirm shows a modal window with a question and two buttons: OK and Cancel.

+<b>e.g</b> result = prompt(title, [default]);

+// is used for comments in javaScript if its only one line . /**/ used for multiple line comments

 Variables:

 Definition: A variable in JavaScript is a container that holds data values.
 Variables allow you to store, update, and manipulate information throughout your code.